-The church had a north aisle that ran the whole length of the building alongside the nave and a wooden screen divided off the east end of the aisle into a separate chapel.
+The church had a north aisle that ran the whole length of the building alongside the nave and a wooden screen divided off the east end into a separate chapel.
 Tom’s voice came from beyond the screen and I followed it.
 Two tombs sat square and dark in the centre; they were the sort that have a sculpted figure on the top with arms crossed and eyes open in blank piety.
 Tom had stuck a candle on each figure’s nose and groin.

 ‘Look.’
 He gestured as if displaying a prize.
 A moulded brickwork fireplace had been built in the outer wall to warm the toes of priests praying for the immortal souls of the entombed.

 ‘We shouldn’t light a fire.
 Where will we get the wood?’

 ‘We can use the broken up old pews,’ he said and then in answer to my look, ‘Don’t be so scandalised, half of them are firewood already.’